blasvicco/CFem2DHeat/README.md

 The format of the file is determined by GID and you can read more about it [here](http://www-opale.inrialpes.fr/Aerochina/info/en/html-version/gid_17.html)

 You can see an example of the output in the file [test_flux.post.res](https://github.com/blasvicco/CFem2DHeat/blob/master/CFem2DHeat/bin/tests/test_flux.post.res).

+## Important notes
+Do not forget that the binary file in the [GPT](https://github.com/blasvicco/CFem2DHeat/tree/master/GPT/CFem2DHeat.gid) folder is compiled for OSX.

+If you add the GPT folder into the GID Problem type folder for a different OS, then you need to re build the module and generate the proper binary file for your OS.

+## TODO list
+-.[] Really poor gradient estimation from temperature distribution.
+Research and implement a better approach of flux estimation.
+For example "Super convergent points for the flux".
+-.[] Define a procedure a create a document for anyone that want to contribute to the project.